SeanRoy/lambda-maven-plugin/README.md

 * `vpcSubnetIds` The VPC Subnets that Lambda should use to set up your VPC configuration.
 Format: "subnet-id (cidr-block) | az name-tag".
 * `vpcSecurityGroupIds` The VPC Security Groups that Lambda should use to set up your VPC configuration.
 Format: "sg-id (sg-name) | name-tag".
 Should be configured.
 * `publish` This boolean parameter can be used to request AWS Lambda to update the Lambda function and publish a version as an atomic operation.
 This is global for all functions and won't overwrite publish paramter in provided Lambda configuration
 * `functionNameSuffix` The suffix for the lambda function.
+Function name is automatically suffixed with it.
+When left blank no suffix will be applied.
 * `forceUpdate` This boolean parameter can be used to force update of existing configuration.
 Use it when you don't publish a function and want to deploy code in your Lambda function.

 Current configuration of LambdaFunction can be found in LambdaFunction.java.